hello-robot/stretch_tutorials/README.md

 # Introduction

-This repo provides instructions on the installation and use of code on the Stretch RE1 robot.
-The goal is to provide a user familiar with ROS with the tools to operate a Stretch robot.
+This branch provides instructions on the installation and use of code on the Stretch RE1 robot.
+The goal is to provide a user familiar with ROS 2 with the tools to operate a Stretch robot.

 ## Stretch ROS Tutorials
 1. [Getting Started](getting_started.md)